mediative/eigenflow/README.md

 ```

-Note: by default it uses akka inmem storage and PrintMessagingSystem (which simply prints messages to logs), what means it won't restore after a failure.
+Note: by default it uses Akka inmem storage and PrintMessagingSystem (which simply prints messages to logs), what means it won't restore after a failure.

 To configure storage and messaging system use `application.conf`